Alan Ball (American football): Regular season

+Playoffs

+Survivor: Heroes vs. Healers vs. Hustlers

 On August 30, 2017, CBS announced that Ball would be included in the cast of season 35 of Survivor.
 He was initially placed on Levu (the Heroes tribe).
 After losing the first immunity challenge, Levu went to Tribal Council, where Ball caused trouble with fellow players JP Hilsabeck and Ashley Nolan, whom he saw as a power couple.
 At the tribal switch on Day Nine, he remained on the same tribe as Nolan, and they were forced to work together, to try to vote out Joe Mena of the former Soko (Healers) tribe.
 However, Mena had an idol, which he used to cancel the votes against him, thus sending Ball home.
 He was the fourth person voted out of the game, placing 15th.